learn-anything/learn-anything/readme.md

 ## Contribute

 Current tasks to do are in [todo.md](todo.md) (sorted by priority).
+Will be organised much better with GitHub issues very soon.

-If task/bug is not mentioned there, open a GitHub issue or start a discussion.
+If task/bug is not mentioned there, open a GitHub issue or start a discussion either [on GitHub](../../discussions) or [Discord](https://discord.com/invite/bxtD8x6aNF).

-Join [Discord](https://discord.com/invite/bxtD8x6aNF) to get any help you need to make your contribution.

 All PRs with improvements to docs/code or contributions to existing discussions/issues are welcome.

+We want this project to have by far the best DX of any open source project on GitHub.
+We plan to do live streams of developing the code, various educational videos and a lot more in coming time.

 ## Docs

 All docs can be seen in [docs](docs).
+Will be rendered nicely on website with [VitePress](https://vitepress.dev/) soon.

 It is advisable you read them, before you start developing anything as they try give a lot of context and general knowledge.